rex-enigma/data_structures_and_algorithms_in_dart/lib/algorithms/sorting_algorithms/sorting_algorithms.md

 - A sorting algorithm is **stable** if its able to maintain the relative order of equal elements after being sorted.Example: If you have unsorted deck of cards in which 5 of clubs comes before the 5 of diamonds.
 If you then sort the cards by number only, the 5 of clubs would still come before the 5 of diamonds in a stable sort.

-- Bubble, selection and insertion sort have time complexity of O(n^2)
+- Bubble, selection and insertion sort have worse time complexity of O(n^2)

 #### List of sorting algorithms:
 **A. Comparison based sorting algorithms:**